coleoguy/evobir/README.md

-evobir
+EvobiR 2.1
 ======

-evolutionary biology in R
+Evolutionary biology in R (last update: 2023-5-13)

 citation:

-*Blackmon, Heath and Richard A. Adams.
-2015.
-EvobiR: Tools for comparative analyses and teaching evolutionary biology. doi:10.5281/zenodo.30938*
+*Michelle M. Jonika, Maximos Chin, Nathan Anderson, Richard H. Adams, Jeffery P. Demuth, and Heath Blackmon.
+2023.
+EvobiR: Tools for comparative analyses and teaching evolutionary biology.*

+EvobiR is a collection of functions that have proven convenient in our lab for a broad range of analyses:

-Comparative analysis of continuous traits influencing discrete states, and utility tools to facilitate comparative analyses.
-Implementations of ABBA/BABA type statistics to test for introgression in genomic data.
+- Comparative analysis of continuous traits influencing discrete states

+- ABBA/BABA tests of introgression

+- Tools for evaluating and measuring rate heterogeneity in Mk models

+- Calculation of probabilities of sex chromosome to autosome fusions

+- Counting topologies

+- Working with sequence alignments

+- Utility functions to ease comparative, phylogenetic, and quantitative genetic analyses

+### Installation

-If you want the very latest version of evobiR then you can use devtools to install from GitHub.
+EvobiR can be installed using devtools to install from GitHub.

 <code>library(devtools)</code>

-<code>install_github('coleoguy/evobir', build_vignettes = T)</code>
+<code>install_github('coleoguy/evobir', build_vignettes=T)</code>

 <code>library(evobiR)</code>

+### Help

 if you have questions or problems please let me know coleoguy@gmail.com.